-When you logon to your computer, the error “Can not find script file C:\WINDOWS\run.vbs” with Windows Script Host in the title is shown, in a blank screen with black background.
-This happens if a malware has modified the Userinit registry value, replacing the Windows default value data with a Vbscript filename.
+When you log on to your computer, the error “Can not find script file C:\WINDOWS\run.vbs” with Windows Script Host in the title is shown on a blank screen with a black background.
+This happens if malware has modified the Userinit registry value, replacing the Windows default value data with a VBScript filename.

-Important #1: This post just explains how to fix the Userinit value and thereby helps you get access to your user profile.
-Whereas the malware which caused the problem in the first place might still be active and lurking around in the system.
+Important #1: This post explains how to fix the Userinit value and thereby helps you get access to your user profile.
+At the same time, the malware that caused the problem in the first place might still be active and lurking in the system.
 And in this case, the problem seems to have been caused by a complex malware that adds core components to the system making the removal process difficult.
-So, it’s highly advisable to get your system professionally checked for malware and eliminating them completely.
+So, it’s highly advisable to get your system professionally checked for malware and eliminate them entirely.

 to the following: [Caution: Take special care when entering.
-You need to remove wscript part.]
+You need to remove the wscript part.]

-*Important #2*: If Windows is installed in a different drive than C:\, type the actual drive-letter and path.
+*Important #2*: If Windows is installed in a different drive than C:\, type the actual drive letter and path.
 Also, include the trailing comma (,) as shown above.
-Take extreme care when typing the Userinit value, as typing a incorrect file name or path will prevent you from logging on to any user account.
-I’m not responsible if you type a wrong path and lock your self out of your user account.
+Take extreme care when typing the Userinit value, as typing an incorrect filename or path will prevent you from logging on to any user account.
+I’m not responsible if you type a wrong path and lock yourself out of your user account.

-Logoff and login back so that the Userinit.exe loads correctly and does the initialization or preliminary jobs like running logon scripts etc.
+- Log off and login back in so that the Userinit.exe loads correctly and does the initialization or preliminary jobs like running logon scripts etc.

-This fixes the run.vbs logon error message.
-Although the Vbscript file run.vbs may have been deleted by your anti-virus software, it’s still advisable to run a thorough scan.
+This fixes the run.vbs login error message.
+Although the Vbscript file run.vbs may have been deleted by your anti-virus software, running a thorough scan is still advisable.